Hurricanes Don't Wait.

 • Deductibles: This is the amount that’s paid before insurance kicks in to cover the rest of a claim for damaged goods and equipment.

-Finding an affordable premium is extremely important for a company because they will be paying it on a frequent basis.
-To do this, a business can choose a policy that has a high deductible.
+Finding an affordable premium is extremely important for a company because you will be paying it on a frequent basis.
+To do this, you can choose a policy that has a high deductible.

-While this means a company will pay more up front if disaster does occur, they’ll be paying less every month, quarter or year.
+While this means you’ll pay more up front if disaster does occur, you’ll be paying less every month, quarter or year.
 That said, a lower deductible will result in higher premiums.
 The best option all depends on the preferences of a business.

 What Is the Claims Process for Hurricane Cargo Insurance?

-If a business experiences property damage in the wake of a hurricane, they’ll need to file an insurance claim.
+If you experience property damage in the wake of a hurricane, you’ll need to file an insurance claim.

 Companies will need to do the following: